-So much of what you bring home from your local market, farm stand, orchard, or CSA can be adapted into refreshing beverages that reflect the bounty of early summer.
+So much of what you bring home from your local market, farm stand, orchard, or CSA can be adapted into refreshing beverages.
 The fresh ingredients will elevate the cocktail and you’ll feel like a well-trained mixologist, working with what the season is providing and adapting as new ingredients come online.

-Alas, here are the eleven best farmer’s market-inspired summer cocktails.
+Alas, here are the eleven best farmer’s market-inspired cocktails.
 Clink!

 There’s nothing quite like a farm-fresh peach.
 Well, perhaps a cocktail like this that integrates those ripe, summery flavors.